 When estimating IBNR reserves, each of our insurance and reinsurance business units segregate business into exposure classes.
 Within each class, the business is further segregated by either the year in which the contract incepted ("underwriting year"), the year in which the claim occurred ("accident year"), or the year in which the claim is reported ("report year").
 The majority of the Insurance segment is reviewed on an accident year basis.
-Professional lines insurance business is reviewed on a report year basis due to the claims made nature of the underlying policies.
-The majority of the Reinsurance segment is reviewed on an underwriting year basis.
-In each case we believe the selected method most accurately represents the economic condition of the business.
+Professional lines insurance business is mostly reviewed on a report year basis due to the claims made nature of the underlying policies.
+London Market insurance business is reviewed on an underwriting year basis as per Lloyd's market practice.
+The vast majority of the Reinsurance segment is reviewed on an underwriting year basis.
+In each case, we believe the selected method most accurately represents the economic condition of the business.

 Generally, initial actuarial estimates of IBNR reserves not related to a specific event are based on the loss ratio method applied to each class of business.
 Actual paid losses and case reserves ("reported losses") are subtracted from expected ultimate losses to determine IBNR reserves.
-The initial expected ultimate losses involve management judgment and are based on historical information for that class of business; which includes loss ratios, market conditions, changes in pricing and conditions, underwriting changes, changes in claims emergence, and other factors that may influence expected ultimate losses.
+Estimates of the initial expected ultimate losses involve management judgment and are based on historical information for that class of business, which includes loss ratios, market conditions, changes in pricing and conditions, underwriting changes, changes in claims emergence, and other factors that may influence expected ultimate losses.